vulcanfox/aks-demo/README.md

           })
         ]
       }```
 2. `Variables.tf` describes the variables available to our module.
-For example, var.appId, and var.password as seen in the main.tf  These are then provided directly from our GitHub Actions workflow when it triggers the build.
+For example, var.appId, and var.password as seen in the `main.tf` file.
+These can be provided directly from our GitHub Actions workflow when it triggers the build.
 3. `outputs.tf` describe the outputs of our configuration components.
-For example, the kubernets host name once its provisioned.
+For example, the kubernets host name once it is provisioned.

 ### Environment files
 Each environment also has a `main.tf`, and `variables.tf`.
-These represent the configuration our cluster (and other modules) will be provisioned through.
+These represent the tools our cluster (and modules) will be provisioned through.
 For example, here’s the `main.tf` for one of those environments:

 ```python
 terraform {